elgatosf/sample-textlayout/README.md

 # A Sample Text Layout Stream Deck Plugin

-This is a sample plugin that demonstrates how to create list of strings as a `layout` shown on Stream Deck's touch-panel.
+This is a StreamDeck + sample plugin that demonstrates how to create a list of string as a `layout` shown on Stream Deck's touch-panel.

 ![Screenshot](screenshot.png)